benlubas/molten-nvim/README.md

 Jupyter provides a rich set of outputs.
 To see what we can currently handle, see [Output Chunks](#output-chunks).

+> [!TIP]
+> For advanced output handling (e.g., capturing output and writing to a buffer), see the [MoltenEvaluateArgument callback example](#moltenevaluateargument-callback-example) in the Functions section below.

 ### Commands

 These user commands are the main interface to the plugin.
 It is recommended to map most of them to